What is a social applicant tracking system (ATS)?

 So many of the older systems claim to be social, but posting a job on Twitter is hardly leading edge and unlikely to close off your social recruiting strategy in one Tweet.

 If you think about the workplace 10 years ago when the ATS first appeared people were still getting used to using technology as part of their job; having a process seemed to be a good idea to make adoption easier.
 But fast forward to 2013 and everyone from delivery drivers to the CEO use some kind of desktop or hand held device to get some or all of their work done.
 With all the millions of users on Facebook, Twitter, LinkedIn, Google+, Xing, Viadeo, Qzone and many more, people are being "trained for free" on how to use technology to communicate, collaborate, share, like, comment etc.

-With all of this free training going on, the social ATS needs to take note so if you are looking to buy one you need to consider:
+With all of this free training going on, the social ATS needs to take note.
+So, if you are looking to invest in an ATS with legitimate social capabilities, you need to consider the following: